Find us on Facebook

 9 foods that will fortify your skin against damage from sun exposure Share it on Facebook

-Especially in the golden island chrissi, where the white color of the sand reflects the sun's rays, it is a good tactic (except of hat, sunglasses, sunscreen with a high degree of protection, which we must have already provided) to strengthen the defense of the organism against the sun's rays, eating foods like the following.
+Particularly on the golden island chrissi, where the white color of the sand reflects the sun's rays, it is a good choice (except of hat, sunglasses, sunscreen with appropriate degree of protection, which we must have already purchased) to strengthen the defense of the organism against the sun's rays, eating foods like the following.